fairlearn/fairlearn-proposals/infra/build-services.md

 In the long term, moving our build and release pipelines to GitHub Actions appears to be the logical choice.
 We will be a better open source citizen while keeping the same functionality.

-## Short Term Plan: Organising the move
+## Short Term Plan: Planning the move

 There are two basic ways of organising the move, both with their own advantages and disadvantages:
 1. Leave existing ADO pipelines as-is, and add any new pipelines in GitHub Actions.